Matt-Gallery/viciniti-front-end/PROPOSAL.md

     - As a user, I want to to be able to edit each of the outfits I've rated.

 ### Stretch Goals
+-**Service Provider Managing Multiple Employees**
+    - As a Service Provider, I want to be able to manage appointments for multiple employees at the same time using a separate calendar for each.

 - **More Specific Response Options for Recommendations**
     - As a user, when I'm cycling through different outfit options I want to be able to specify whether I'm rejecting a particular wardroom item for today's outfit or I don't like that item in combination with the rest of a recommended outfit so I never want to see that combination again so that I can better refine my future recommendations.
 - **Adjust Mix of Recommendations Between Rated and Unrated Outfits**